 Based on the 2020 Count, unsheltered homelessness in Burnaby decreased from 49 in 2017 to 19 in 2020.
 Across Metro Vancouver, unsheltered homelessness stayed relatively stable over this period: 1,032 in 2017 and, 1029 in 2020.
-This highlights the effective intervention of opening shelter spaces in the community that can provide a pathway towards long-term housing; unsheltered homelessness identified through the 2020 Count dropped by over 60% over this period following the opening of the Douglas Homeless Shelter, the Norland Place Supportive Housing, and the City's warming centres..
+This highlights the effective intervention of opening shelter spaces in the community that can provide a pathway towards long-term housing; unsheltered homelessness identified through the 2020 Count dropped by over 60% over this period following the opening of the Douglas Homeless Shelter.
 This shift in homelessness from a primarily unsheltered population to a more sheltered population is a positive trend, as sheltered individuals are more easily connected to services and supports that can lead to long-term housing, health supports, and stable income.